nestoregon/dotfiles/README.md

 # Things to do when you set your machine

-- Install Brave browser
+- Install Brave browser.
+As of 2020 you can follow the steps in the following [link](https://brave.com/linux/)
 - Install pip

-## Install Brave Browser

-As of 2020 you can follow the steps in the following [link](https://brave.com/linux/)

 ## Pre setup / requisites